Last Updated on March, 2023 by Edison

-Have you ever walked in a showroom where the salesman was so pushy you couldn’t wait to get out?
+Have you ever met a salesman who was so pushy you couldn’t wait to end the interaction?

-In the times where business is slow the pressure increases, they push harder to meet the quota, and the desperation comes in.
+When business is slow, the pressure on salespeople increases, they push harder to meet the quota, and desperation comes in.

-The customer doesn’t care about your commission, your mortgage payment or that you need to reach the quota this month… nor should he.
+The customer doesn’t care about our commission, mortgage payment, or that we need to reach the quota this month… nor should he.

 Mispronouncing their name can cause a strong negative reaction.

 So be sure you get the prospect’s name right.

 If their name is hard to understand, ask them to repeat it, say it back, and ask if you got it right.